actfong/kenny/README.md

 ### `kenny.instrumentations` configuration
   Before proceeding, have a look at [Active Support Instrumentation](http://edgeguides.rubyonrails.org/active_support_instrumentation.html) and [LogSubscriber](http://api.rubyonrails.org/classes/ActiveSupport/LogSubscriber.html)

   The `kenny.instrumentations` configuration takes an array of hashes.
-Each hash represents an instrumentation-event that you want to subscribe to.
+Each hash represents a Rails instrumentation-event that you want to subscribe to.

   Each of these hashes requires a `:name` (name of instrumentation event), a `:block` (what to do when that event occurs) and *optionally* a `:logger` (which logger to use in order to write these events to a file).

   In the example above, we setup Kenny to monitor two instrumentation events, `process_action.action_controller` and `sql.active_record`.

-  For every instrumentation that you want to monitor, you have to provide a `:name` and a `:block`. `:logger` is optional
+  For every instrumentation that you want to monitor, you have to provide a `:name` and a `:block`. `:logger` is optional.

   Behind the scenes, it defines an anonymous class (< ActiveSupport::LogSubscriber), for each of the specified instrumentation.